securego/gosec/README.md

     (requires `ai-base-url`)
 - `ai-api-key` or set the environment variable `GOSEC_AI_API_KEY`: the key to access the AI API
-  - For Atlas Cloud, you can also set `ATLASCLOUD_API_KEY` and use the default base URL `https://api.atlascloud.ai/v1`
   - For Gemini, you can create an API key following [these instructions](https://ai.google.dev/gemini-api/docs/api-key)
   - For Claude, get your API key from